dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 ## Syntax walkers

 Often you want to find all nodes of a specific type in a syntax tree, for example, every property declaration in a file.
-By extending the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> class and overriding the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitPropertyDeclaration(Microsoft.CodeAnalysis.CSharp.Syntax.PropertyDeclarationSyntax)> method, you process every property declaration in a syntax tree without knowing its structure beforehand. <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> is a specific kind of <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor?displayProperty=nameWithType> that recursively visits a node and each of its children.
+By extending the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> class and overriding the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitPropertyDeclaration(Microsoft.CodeAnalysis.CSharp.Syntax.PropertyDeclarationSyntax)> method, you process every property declaration in a syntax tree without knowing its structure beforehand. <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker> is a specific kind of <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor> that recursively visits a node and each of its children.

-This example implements a <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> that examines a syntax tree.
+This example implements a <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker> that examines a syntax tree.
 It collects `using` directives it finds that aren't importing a `System` namespace.

 Create a new C# **Stand-Alone Code Analysis Tool** project; name it "**SyntaxWalker**."